 A recurrent consultation at LactApp refers to the compatibility of tattoos and piercings with breastfeeding.

-You should know, however, that there are things that can happen when you remove it.
+You should know, however, that there are things that can happen when you remove them.
 For example, if you have partly lost the sensitivity of the nipple, it may be difficult to notice a bad grip and rectify the baby’s grip.
 It can also happen that depending on the size of the perforation too much milk comes out of the holes and the baby chokes or has trouble managing the flow of milk.

 Otherwise, it is perfectly possible to breastfeed after a nipple piercing.
 Only if it is necessary to remove the earring before offering the breast to the baby and not put it back until weaning.

-Another thing is if you want to get a piercing or you have a piercing done earlier in another part of the body.
+Another thing is if you want to get a piercing or have a piercing done earlier in another part of the body.
 In this case, it is not recommended to do it during pregnancy because of the risk of infection, but there is no incompatibility with breastfeeding.
-Since in the case of infection, both topical and oral antibiotics are compatible with breastfeeding, you can check whenever you want on the website of the pediatricians of APILAM.
+Since in the case of infection, both topical and oral antibiotics are compatible with breastfeeding, you can check whenever you want on the website of the paediatricians of APILAM.

 And let’s go to tattoos, which is a situation in which there are more fears and doubts about performing them during breastfeeding.

 The first thing we have to say is that before doing a tattoo, the most important thing is to make sure that the place / professional chosen complies with all hygiene measures required to prevent the transmission of infectious diseases.
 This recommendation could be extrapolated to anyone who wants to get a tattoo, not only to breastfeeding mothers.
 Undoubtedly, if the chosen site does not comply with hygiene measures, it is more prudent not to do so.